The Origins of Football

-Offside is a part football rules that causes great debate.
+One of the more complex basic football rules for beginners is certainly the offside rule.
+Offside is a part football rule that causes great debate and is also one of the basic rules of football.
+This rule is somehow complicated but crucial in your learning process of how to play football better.
 A team can score a goal and the goal is not allowed if an offside offence has taken place.
 These decisions are often marginal so sometimes the assistant make the wrong calls and this leads to dissent on the field and discipline in the form of a yellow or red card.
 The players that score what they believe is a legitimate goal feel aggrieved when the goal does not stand because the officials believe an offence has taken place.
 Once an offside decision has been made a goal cannot be awarded after being disallowed.

 An offside call is made when the attacker is in front of the defender deepest on the pitch when the ball is played but not when it is received.
 This distinction makes for marginal calls and human error.
 The football rules law is designed to provide a disincentive for players to loiter near the goal waiting for a scoring opportunity.
 To be onside a player must be level or behind the last defender when playing towards the goal.
 It is not possible to be offside in a player’s own half and the goalkeeper does not count as a defender.
 If for some reason that player is further up the field beyond the attacker two defenders count towards the offside law.
 Some commentators say the offside rule should be scrapped but benefits are unclear.
 Attackers could just stay near the goals and the whole process of scoring goals would change.